 - Rectification has been filed with assessing officer – Mention the date of application and remarks (comments, if any of the taxpayer).

 If you ‘Disagree with the Demand’ then you must furnish the details of your disagreement along with reasons.
-The details/reasons are the same as the mentioned above under ‘demand is partially correct.’
-After submitting a response, the success screen would be displayed with the transaction ID.
+The details/reasons are the same as the ones mentioned above under ‘demand is partially correct’.
+After submitting a response, a success screen with your transaction ID will pop up.

-We hope that you’ll be able to respond to a demand notice from Income Tax Department in the right manner after reading our article.
+We hope that you’ll be able to respond to a demand notice from IT Department in the right manner after reading our article.